 Packed with a lot of protein and essential nutrients, cow’s cheese – brânza de vaci – is used in many desserts.
 After making cheese from fresh cow’s milk, we will use the fresh cheese as the main ingredient in one of our favorite cheese recipes: Romanian cottage cheese doughnuts – papanași.

 The following is a Romanian recipe for cottage cheese doughnuts, a very favorite traditional dessert made of sweet cheese, which goes by the name of papanași.
 This recipe is used for ordinary occasions, such as the children’s dessert and it is as sweet as it is nourishing.
 It makes a good dessert and has only a small amount of sugar with it.

-Papanași are one of the national dishes in Romania and are made as follows:
+Papanași is one of the national dishes in Romania and is made as follows:

 The recipe keeps things natural, it’s easy to make and a treat to eat.
 It’s a delicious, creamy, rich in flavor, sweet and sour dessert.

 Necessary cookies help make a website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.